kevin2107/Class-Availability-Notifier/README.md

 <img src="images/Class-notifier.png" alt="Notifier" >

 Automatically sends you a notification via Sound or Text when a class you're looking for is available.
 Only works for the **University of South Florida**.
-Written in pure python.
+Written fully in Python.

 ### How-to
 -----